OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-10.md

 ## Ezra 10:20

-From the descendants of Immer: Hanani and Zebadiah.
+From the line of Immer: Hanani and Zebadiah.

 ## Ezra 10:21

-From the descendants of Harim: Maaseiah, Elijah, Shemaiah, Jehiel, and Uzziah.
+From the line of Harim: Maaseiah, Elijah, Shemaiah, Jehiel, and Uzziah.

 ## Ezra 10:22

-From the descendants of Pashhur: Elioenai, Maaseiah, Ishmael, Nethanel, Jozabad, and Elasah.
+From the line of Pashhur: Elioenai, Maaseiah, Ishmael, Nethanel, Jozabad, and Elasah.

 ## Ezra 10:23